 Taking a critical perspective, Rogowski evaluates social work’s development, nature and rationale over approximately 150 years.
-He explores how neoliberalism is at the core of the profession’s crisis and calls for a progressive, critical and radical changes to social work policy and practices based on social justice and social change.
+He explores how neoliberalism is at the core of the profession’s crisis and calls for progressive, critical and radical changes to social work policy and practices based on social justice and social change.

 This new edition is substantially updated to explore:

-•the impact of austerity policies since 2010
+•the impact of austerity policies since 2010;

-•failures to realise the progressive possibilities which followed the death of ‘Baby P’
+•failures to realise the progressive possibilities which followed the death of ‘Baby P’;

-•contemporary examples of critical and radical practice
+•contemporary examples of critical and radical practice.

-It also includes a range of student friendly features including chapter summaries, key learning and discussion points and further reading.
+It also includes a range of student-friendly features including chapter summaries, key learning and discussion points, and further reading.

-"An incisive overview of concerted attempts by neoliberal administrations to remake social work in the UK.
-Anyone seeking to map a socially progressive future for the profession needs to understand what has occurred in over recent decades and Steve Rogowski is a reliable and informed guide."
+“Anyone seeking to map a socially progressive future for the profession needs to understand what has occurred in social work over recent decades, and this is a reliable and informed guide."
 Paul Michael Garrett, NUI Galway

-“A sweeping socio-historical account of social work in the UK and how in recent years it has been (mis)shaped by neoliberal politicians and policymakers, to the detriment of service users.”
+“A sweeping socio-historical account of social work in the UK and how in recent years it has been (mis)shaped by neoliberal politicians and policy makers, to the detriment of service users.”
 Rachel Fyson, University of Nottingham

 Steve Rogowski has practiced as a social worker across five decades, predominantly with children and families.
 He remains a qualified and registered social worker and an independent scholar.